Chapter 10

 Let us notice the following verses,

-6 … The chief priests and people demanded that Pilate crucify Jesus.
+6 … The chief priests and their officials demanded that Pilate crucify Jesus.
+However, Pilate did not find any basis or reason to crucify Jesus.

-8 … After Pilate heard the people say that Jesus identified Himself to be the Son of God, he became concerned about sentencing Him to death.
+7-8 … After Pilate heard the people say that Jesus identified Himself to be the Son of God Pilate became concerned about sentencing Him to death.

 9-10 … Pilate was astonished that Jesus did not defend Himself.
 He also informed Jesus that he, Pilate, had the authority to either let Him live or sentence Him to death.